Skip to main content

 Fate and destiny are often used interchangeably; however, they have different meanings.
 Fate determines the course of events, while destiny is a future event that cannot be determined by decisions someone will make.

 In the Bible, we read about God and how He determines the outcome of events.
 In the Hindu faith, fate is a divine force that guides our actions.
 And, sometimes, our actions won’t change our future or fate.
 For example, if a person is born blind, they can do nothing to change that; however, they can choose to thrive and live a happy, healthy, and abundant life.
+I've seen this play out in the life of a friend who was diagnosed with a chronic illness - despite the challenges they face, they've chosen to pursue their passions and find joy in the everyday moments, inspiring those around them with their resilience and determination.
+I recall a conversation with this friend, where they shared how they've learned to adapt and find new ways to engage in activities they love, like playing music or cooking, which has brought them a deeper sense of fulfillment and purpose.

 Our lives are affected by many situations outside of our control; we can’t do anything about them; the only thing we can do is either accept our situation and do something about it or let it destroy us.
 But, despite what people say, one thing is clear; our future is built by every action and every decision we make simply because every action has a consequence.
 Whether a higher power is intervening in our decision-making or we are entirely in control of our free will, we may never know for sure.
 However, the outcome of our decisions still binds us.
 Therefore, whatever we are doing at this very moment will have an impact on our future.